rishikarri/MyReactInterviewGuide/README.md

 Similarly, when properties in the UI get updated, so does the model.

 You cannot update one piece of data without the other.
 The data sets are "bound"

+### Explain MVC.

+MVC, or Model View Controller is an architectual pattern commonly used for creating User Interfaces.
+The pattern divides an application into three interconnected parts.
+Doing so allows a separation between how information is presented to the user and how information is internally represented.

+The model directly manages data, logic and rules of the application.

+The view is what the user sees.

+The controller is what accepts input and provides instructions to the model to update itself which will then trigger the view to update accordingly.

+### Explain Big O Notation?

+Big O notation is used in

 ### What is a callback?